What constitutes rape?

 Marital rape is a form of domestic violence and sexual abuse.
 This occurs between spouses when one of the partners in the relationship doesn’t consent to intercourse.
 Intimate partner sexual violence can occur in all types of intimate settings regardless of gender identity or sexual orientation.
 One of the spouses may develop controlling behaviours such as trying to isolate you from loved ones.
 From here their behaviour can escalate to further emotional, physical, and sexual abuse.

 Rape of children (child sexual abuse)

-If you were subject to penetrative sexual activity without giving your prior consent, you can claim rape compensation.
+If you were subject to any of these rape categorisations, you may be eligible for compensation.
 It doesn’t matter if you were subject to rape once or multiple times.
 If you have experienced non-consensual sexual activity, you can claim compensation.
 Due to the nature of the crime, every case is different; rape compensation reflects this.
 The average award for a rape assault is around £11,000; the compensation reward can be higher if you have suffered more than one assault or have a seriously disabling mental health condition.

 Get in touch

-To discuss your potential claim please get in touch with our team of solicitors on 0151 242 5111.
+If you have been affected by one of these rape categorisations, please get in touch with our team of solicitors at 0151 242 5111.
 If you wish to make a claim we will need to ask you a few simple questions about what happened either over the phone or in our offices if you feel more comfortable.
-We will give you our expert advice and advise how much compensation you could receive.
+We will give you our expert advice and advise you how much compensation you could receive.
 Our team of dedicated solicitors are there to hold your hand throughout the entire journey; we will go the extra mile to get you the compensation you deserve.